 An HE STA shall not transmit a multi-TID A-MPDU or ack-enabled A-MPDU in a VHT PPDU or a HT PPDU.

-A non-AP STA shall not send a multi-TID A-MPDU in an HE TB PPDU unless it is in response to a Basic Trigger frame where the TID Aggregation Limit field of the User Info field addressed to the STA is greater than 1.
+A non-AP STA shall not send a non-ack-enabled multi-TID A-MPDU in an HE TB PPDU unless it is in response to a Basic Trigger frame where the TID Aggregation Limit field of the User Info field addressed to the STA is greater than 1.
+A non-AP STA shall not send an ack-enabled multi-TID A-MPDU in an HE TB PPDU unless it is in response to a Basic Trigger frame where the TID Aggregation Limit field of the User Info field addressed to the STA is greater than 0. (#20136)

+NOTE--An ack-enabled multi-TID A-MPDU solicited by a Basic Trigger frame with TID Aggregation Limit field equal to 1 can contain one Management frame that solicits acknowledgment and one or more QoS Data frames from the same TID if the AP supports reception of ack-enabled multi-TID A-MPDUs. (#20137)

-A multi-TID A-MPDU shall not be transmitted in an HE SU PPDU, HE ER SU PPDU or HE MU PPDU, unless the TXOP limit is greater than 0 for the AC that is used to gain access to the medium.
+A multi-TID A-MPDU shall not be transmitted in an HE SU PPDU, HE ER SU PPDU or HE MU PPDU unless the TXOP limit is greater than 0 for the AC that is used to gain access to the medium.
 The AC used to gain access to the medium is the primary AC (see 10.22.2.8 (TXOP limits)).
 If the TXOP limit is greater than 0, then the STA may aggregate QoS Data frames from one or more TIDs in the A-MPDU under the following conditions:

 The A-MPDU shall be carried in either an HE SU PPDU or an HE ER SU PPDU transmitted by the non-AP STA or the AP within the obtained TXOP or an HE MU PPDU transmitted by a non-AP STA within the obtained TXOP